vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ```

 {{% info %}}
 In Ubuntu we tested with Docker as the VM driver.
-For Fedora, we added `--driver='kvm2'` to this command to force the use of KVM2 as Minikube's VM driver.
+For Fedora, we added `--driver='kvm2'` to force the use of KVM2 as Minikube's VM driver.
 To discover your VM driver, after you have run `minikube start` use the command `minikube profile list`.
 {{% /info %}}

 {{< /tab >}}
 {{< /tabpane >}}

+<p><strong>
-2. Find the IP address of the Minikube cluster and make a note of it:
+2. Find the IP address of the Minikube cluster.
+</strong></p>

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}

+Make a note of the IP address returned below, you will need it in the next step.

 ```powershell
 minikube ip